Dreaming of warmer days? Here's when spring will officially begin

-In fact, Chicago is gaining approximately 90 seconds of daylight per day, and that rate will only increase as we move through the year.
+In fact, Chicago is gaining approximately two minutes of daylight per day, and that rate will only increase as we move through the year.

-As a result, the city is just two weeks away from its first 5 p.m. sunset of the year, which will fall on Sunday, Jan.
-28.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

+As a result, the city is just one weeks away from its first 5 p.m. sunset of the year, which will fall on Sunday, Jan.
+28.

-What’s more, we are hitting our average coldest stretch of the year this coming week, with average highs in mid-January settling around 31.1 degrees.
+What’s more, we are currently in our coldest stretch of the year on average, with average highs in mid-January settling around 31.1 degrees.
 There won’t be much of a gain by the end of the month, but beginning on Jan.
 27 the average daily high begins to creep upward, according to the National Weather Service.

 On that date, Chicago will see just over 12 hours of daylight, with an average high temperature of just over 48 degrees Fahrenheit.